ashxjain/streamer/README.md

-# streamer
+# Streamer
-Single publisher Multiple subscribers
+Single Publisher Multiple Subscribers

 * Streamer is a simple library written to stream messages from one source (publisher) to multiple destinations (subscribers)
-* It uses golang channels to achieve this
+* It uses Golang Channels to achieve this